 Modern life keeps us in a state of chronic sympathetic nervous system arousal.
 Forest therapy is proven to significantly lower salivary cortisol—the primary stress hormone—while stabilizing blood pressure.
 This shifts your body into the 'rest and digest' state, allowing deep cellular repair to begin.

 Exposure to the forest environment is scientifically linked to a decrease in stress hormones and an increase in serotonin.
-By grounding our energy in the earth, we experience a measurable reduction in feelings of anger, tension, and confusion, replacing them with a profound sense of peace.
+By grounding our energy in the earth, we experience a measurable reduction in feelings of anger, tension, and anxiety, replacing them with a profound sense of peace.